-- public as engaging in, the transportation of special commodities when such commodities are not transported by virtue of a removal, in whole or in part, and who does not engage, nor hold himself out to the general public as engaging in, the transportation of household or office goods; - 6 q.
-"Special commodities" means uncrated or unboxed works of 7 art, fixtures, appliances, business machines, electronic equipment, displays, exhibits, home, office, store, theatrical or show equipment, 8 9 musical instruments, or other articles being put into storage or being 10 moved, and which require the use of equipment and personnel 11 usually furnished or employed by warehousemen or public movers, 12 except that the provisions of P.L.1981, c.311 (C.45:14D-1 et seq.)
-13 shall not apply to any person engaged in the transportation or 14 storage of special commodities when these commodities are not 15 transported by virtue of a removal, in whole or in part; - r.
+- q.
+"Special commodities" means uncrated or unboxed works of art, fixtures, appliances, business machines, electronic equipment, displays, exhibits, home, office, store, theatrical or show equipment, musical instruments, or other articles being put into storage or being moved, and which require the use of equipment and personnel usually furnished or employed by warehousemen or public movers, except that the provisions of P.L.1981, c.311 (C.45:14D-1 et seq.) shall not apply to any person engaged in the transportation or storage of special commodities when these commodities are not - transported by virtue of a removal, in whole or in part; r.
 "Storage" means the safekeeping of property in a depository for compensation; - s.
 "Tariff" means a schedule of rates and charges for the storage or transportation of property in intrastate commerce on file with the [board] director, which shall be used, except in the use of binding estimates by movers, in computing all charges on the storage or transportation of property as of the date of the time in storage or transportation; - t.
 "Warehouseman" means a person engaged in the business of storage; - u.
 "Removal" means the physical relocation, in whole or in part, of either household goods, office goods or special commodities from one location to another location, including internal relocations within the same room or facility, for compensation; - v.
 "Bill of lading" means "bill of lading" as defined by paragraph (6) of N.J.S.12A:1-201; - w.
-"Consumer" means a person who contracts with a public mover for mover's services; - x.
+"Consumer" means a person who contracts with a publicmover for mover's services; - x.
 "Contracting public mover" means a licensed public mover who contracts with an owner-operator to provide any mover's service of the licensed public mover, and is liable for any mover's services performed or agreed to be performed by the owner-operator pursuant to that contract; - y.
-"Director" means the Director of the Division of Consumer Affairs in the Department of Law and Public Safety; - z.
-"Owner-operator" means a person who owns, leases, or rents one or more motor vehicles and who uses the vehicles to provide mover's services for a contracting public mover. - 45 (cf: P.L.2007, c.50, s.1)
+"Director" means the Director of the Division of Consumer Affairs in the Department of Law and Public Safety;

+- z.
+"Owner-operator" means a person who owns, leases, or rents one or more motor vehicles and who uses the vehicles to provide mover's services for a contracting public mover. - 4 (cf: P.L.2007, c.50, s.1)